Understanding your financial aid offer

 - The student’s maintaining satisfactory academic progress for financial aid eligibility.
 The Financial Aid Satisfactory Academic Progress Policy is in the policy portal.
 It is the student’s responsibility to be aware of and follow this policy.

-- Students who are engaged in curricular activity at NEOMED and another University concurrently during the same academic year are required to notify NEOMED’s Financial Aid Office if they are receiving financial aid from both universities.
+- Students who are engaged in curricular activity at NEOMED and another University concurrently during the same academic year are required to notify NEOMED’s Office of Financial Aid if they are receiving financial aid from both universities.
 There are annual Title IV federal student aid funding limits that cannot be exceeded.
 Students are financially liable for any funds received over their limits and will be ineligible for future funding until financial restitution is made.

 Renewal of Eligibility